-People from a diverse range of experience and backgrounds are encouraged to nominate.
-This may include, but is not limited to the following considerations for people:
+People from a diverse range of experiences and backgrounds are encouraged to nominate.
+This may include, but is not limited to the following:

-- currently living in a regional location in WA - identifying as Aboriginal or Torres Strait Islander - living with a disability or special need that is ongoing - from other culturally and linguistically diverse backgrounds.
+- · currently living in a regional location in WA - people identifying as Aboriginal or Torres Strait Islander - living with a disability or special need that is ongoing - from other culturally and linguistically diverse backgrounds.